 Another effective way to attack a canine ear infection is to use apple cider vinegar.
-In fact, years ago, I wrote in my book, The Nature of Animal Healing, about using a solution made of diluted apple cider vinegar as an ear rinse for dogs suffering from infections.
-I’ve received lots of good feedback on this “hack” for fighting chronic, non-responsive yeasty ear conditions in canines.
-And I’m glad it’s worked for so many pups.11
+In fact, in Dr. Marty’s book, The Nature of Animal Healing, he writes about using a solution made of diluted apple cider vinegar as an ear rinse for dogs suffering from infections.
+This “hack” has received tons of positive feedback for fighting chronic, non-responsive yeasty ear conditions in canines.11

 When you look around the internet and research apple cider vinegar for ear infections, you’ll see a lot of different opinions on how to dilute it.
-I’ve found that using a teaspoon of apple cider vinegar per half-cup of tepid water works best.
+Dr. Marty suggests using a teaspoon of apple cider vinegar per half-cup of tepid water works best.
 However, you can increase the strength of the apple cider vinegar in the rinse up to 1 tablespoon.